Step 8: Package your app or add-on

 On Linux/Unix systems, creating a

-.tar file.
-Then you need to gzip the folder into a
+- Use gzip to compress the folder into a

 Packaging on Windows

 Unlike ZIP files, which Windows handles natively, creating .tar.gz-format files requires using a third-party compression utility not packaged with the Windows OS.

 The following is an example procedure that uses WinACE, a shareware product. compression/decompression tool that supports all modern versions of Windows.
 To package your app using WinACE, follow these steps: